melvinFelix/alarm_clk_mcu/README.md

-# alarm_clk_mcu
+# Alarm Clock using MCU
-alarm clock using Atmega16,rtc ...etc atmega 16
+using Atmega16, RTC etc.
-LCD
+`source code` for a basic implementation of a clock using RTC.